Priority Medical Partners Direct, SC - Frequently Asked Questions

 Can you explain the similarities and differences between DPC Membership option and the Pay-Per-Visit option?

 DPC Membership (which occurs outside the insurance system) provides all the primary care services we offer in our practice for one low bundled price.
-Free office visits, free procedures, free advice outside of office visit, virtual office visits, same/next day face to face appointment availability, guaranteed 30 minute appointments, and our absolute lowest price ("BEST price") on lab and pathology services.
+Free office visits, free procedures, free advice outside of office visit, free virtual office visits, same/next day face to face appointment availability, and our absolute lowest price ("BEST price") on lab and pathology services.
+This option removes the financial disincentive to see your doctor when you are sick because there is no office visit fee or copay.
 This is our most patient-centric plan.
 Please visit our DPC Membership Option to learn more about the additional benefits of DPC membership.

 Pay-Per-Visit option is where patients pay our practice directly (outside of the insurance system) at the time of service for the services we provide.
 There is no monthly fee.
-Visits and procedures come with a price tag but are significantly discounted and typically much less than what would be charged in an insurance based practice.
-Pay-Per-Visit lab fees are significantly discounted as well but they are higher than our DPC Membership BEST price.
+Visits and procedures come with a price tag but are significantly less than what would be charged in an insurance based practice.
+Pay-Per-Visit lab fees are typically much less than the insurance price but they are higher than our DPC Membership BEST price.
 Since the Pay-Per-Visit option operates outside of insurance, patients with any commercial insurance (in or out of network) can be seen at our practice and there is NO COPAY which provides additional savings.
 Please visit our Pay-Per-Visit Option section to learn more about the additional benefits of the Pay-Per-Visit option.

 How does DPC Membership work?